 -

-MCP Governance is platform-specific — Tabnine’s MCP Governance controls (v5.26.3+) let admins limit which MCP servers agents can access.
+MCP Governance is platform-specific but maturing — Tabnine 6.1’s Enhanced MCP Governance now includes organizational coaching guidelines enforced automatically during PR reviews — a step beyond simple allow/deny lists.
 JetBrains has similar admin controls.
 But there’s no cross-platform governance standard.
 An enterprise that uses Copilot, Cursor, and Claude Code must configure MCP server permissions separately in each platform, with different mechanisms and different granularity.
+OAuth 2.1 adoption across the ecosystem (Cloudflare, Splunk, GitHub Copilot CLI) is improving auth consistency but governance remains fragmented.

 -

-The $7.37B market has no MCP-native revenue — The AI code generation market is massive, but MCP servers in this category are free (Context7, shadcn-ui MCP), freemium (magic-mcp, E2B), or open-source (code-index-mcp, scaffold-mcp, refactor-mcp).
+The ~$12.8B market has no MCP-native revenue — The AI code generation market nearly doubled (from ~$5.1B in 2024 to ~$12.8B in 2026), but MCP servers in this category are free (Context7, shadcn-ui MCP), freemium (magic-mcp), or open-source (code-index-mcp, scaffold-mcp, refactor-mcp).
+E2B’s MCP server archival illustrates the problem — even well-funded platforms don’t see MCP server maintenance as worth the investment when direct SDK integration is easier.
 Revenue flows to the AI coding platforms (Copilot, Cursor), not to the MCP ecosystem that supports them.
-This limits investment in standalone code generation MCP servers.

 Bottom Line